SWIFTSIM/emulator/paper/paper.md

 computationally unfeasable.
 In order to get a statistical grip on the models of cosmology and galaxy formation, a better solution is needed.

-This problem is the major limiting factor in "calibration" of the sub-resolution (subgrid) models that are often used.
+This problem is a major limiting factor in "calibration" of the sub-resolution (subgrid) models that are often used.
 Works like [@Vogelsberger2014; @Crain2015
 @McCarthy2017; @Pillepich2018] are able to "match" observed relations by eye, but a statistical ground for the chosen parameters is missing.
 This